viprlab/viprlab.github.io/research.md

 {% include clearfloat.html prevfloat="left" %}

 ### Long-term Video Surveillance (LoViS)
-{% include imagethumbnailblock.html align="left" url="/images/lovis.png" width="120px" height="120px" padding="right" %}
+{% include imagethumbnailblock.html align="left" url="/images/lovis.png" width="120px" height="120px"padding="right" %}
 In a long-term period, video surveillance takes on a different perspective.
 Habitual behaviors of people or permanent changes to objects can be observed while anomalous "out-of-norm" variations can also be traced.
 We investigate how these variational patterns can be extracted over a long period of time to gain a high-level understanding of various factors at play.
 {: #proj-description}
 {% include clearfloat.html prevfloat="left" %}